 Everyone has heard about the Kanban board and how it helps visualize the workflow.
 However, there's more to it than just visualization.
 As a matter of fact, Kanban boards, when visible to everyone in the team, help spark conversations, discussions, collaborations and plans.

 Team members oftentimes meet in front of the board to discuss what to do, how to do it and consider possible improvements, if applicable.
-By visualizing the workflow, team members can also identify potential issues and bottlenecks.
+Every task that needs to be done is represented by a Kanban card with varying levels of complexity.
+The card then moves through various stages of the process (the simplest, e.g. To do - In progress - Done) By visualizing the workflow, team members can also identify potential issues and bottlenecks.

 What's more, they can find an ideal way to solve those issues, better manage the flow and make improvements wherever they can.
 So in reality, a Kanban board is a continuous improvement board that encourages the team to collaborate and find unique ways to become more efficient and productive.

 As mentioned before, Kanban is about reducing waste on the way towards continuous improvement.
 However, any waste cannot be completely eradicated, it's simply impossible to achieve.
 Still, you can always minimize waste and reduce its negative effects on both business and customer value.

 Therefore, the team must consider what waste in their work is and how to remove it from the process.
 This is where simplifying things can become an advantage.

 Here's a good example: The team will meet regularly, in order to determine what waste is and how to be rid of it.
 But, even meetings can be considered waste if conducted too often and for too long.

 That said, brief stand up meetings in front of a Kanban board are common practice.
 For instance, the team will meet and discuss a few important aspects, such as: